Matching Messy Texts

 Preparation

 First there is a need to create a unique ID for unique addresses, so that only unique addresses are parsed.
+A quick look at the address column reveals that it has newlines \n in some of the entries.
+Let’s replace it with a space.

 In the following code, I am replacing all the diacritics, e.g.ř, ü, é, è by transliterating to Latin alphabet.
 This is not strictly necessary but is useful to remember that some place names are in Spanish in the US.
 Some databases store the diacritics and some don’t.
 Apologies to speakers of other languages.